Danube Wine Challenge / International Wine Competition

 Sparkling wines are also evaluated in terms of effervescence (appearance other than cleanness, perception in mouth – persistence and quality of foam, and overall harmony related to effervescence).

-Each characteristic feature of a wine is evaluated individually and classified as: excellent, very good, good, satisfactory, unsatisfactory.
+Each characteristic feature of a wine is evaluated individually and classified as: excellent, very good, good, satisfactory, insufficient.
 These are quantified by scores being allocated in the scoring sheet, so that overall marks can be compared between competition wines.
 The maximum rating is 100 points, while a zero rating (40 points) is the lowest-grade unsatisfactory wine.

 The final assessment of wine by the Panel is a weighted mean, i.e. calculated from the scores of all judges after the highest and lowest have been excluded.